Hair originates in the dermis, the skin layer just below the surface layer

 Q. Is there a way to test if you are an equol producer?
 I'm

-an average joe taking red clover twice a day (for hair loss) but also for
+an average joe taking red clover twice a day for hair loss but also for

 believe I have experienced my first "hot flash" the other night.
-It felt
+I got real hot then sweat on my

 forehead.
 I just thought I had caught a touch of the flu.
 Anyhow, I'm now